-How to do a bench press:
+How to bench press:

 While there are different grip variations of flat bench press (such as wide grip and close grip), the standard grip should be a little wider than shoulder width.
 This way, when you lower the bar down, your hands will be directly aligned with your elbows, which will allow you to have the greatest force production.

 Your arms should be at about 45˚ from your torso when doing a standard flat bench press.
 This will allow you to distribute the weight across your chest, shoulders, and triceps better and is generally the safest position for your shoulder girdle.
 The 45˚ angle also makes scapular retraction easier.